s-go/th-review-helpfulness/docs/results.md

 	* STR: overall rating
 	* LEN: review length in tokens
 	* UGR: *tf-idf* statistic of each word occurring in a review
-	* REL1: counts of explicit discourse-relations types
+	* REL-CNT: counts of explicit discourse-relations types
-	* REL2: existence of explicit discourse-relations types
+	* REL-EXI: existence of explicit discourse-relations types
+	* REL-CMP: existence of explicit comparison relations

 ### STR